compTAG/fwcg21/announcements.md

 1. If you recently taught a comp geo/top class, please add it to the website:
 [Classes](https://comptag.github.io/teaching-compGT/) or contact David Millman or Joe Mitchell.
+2. Next year's fall workshop will likely be in Research Triangle Park in North Carolina.
+Portential organizers: Pankaj Agarwal (Duke), Don Sheehy (NC State), and Jack Snoeyink (UNC).
+3. If you are interested in hosting a future offering of FWCG, please contact Joe Mitchell.
-2. To add content to this page, please contact Jordan Schupbach <jordan.schupbach@montana.edu>.
+4. To add content to this page, please contact Jordan Schupbach <jordan.schupbach@montana.edu>.